loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 **Replace(String, Old\_template, New\_template [, Replace\_all, Ignore\_case])**

-* String - the string in which a replacement is required;
+* String - the string in which a replacement is required.
-* Old\_template - the replaced substring;
+* Old\_template - the replaced substring.
-* New\_template - the string with which the Old template will be replaced;
+* New\_template - the string with which the Old template will be replaced.
 * Replace\_all - flag of replacement of all occurrences of the Old template with the New template.
-Argument of the logical type;
+Argument of the logical type.
 * Ignore\_case - flag of case sensitivity in case of replacement.
 Argument of the logical type.

 Function returns the String in which occurrences of the Old template were substituted with the New template.